-Sergeant John Archibald Nicholson (754117) served in the Royal Air Force Volunteer Reserve during World War Two.
+Sergeant John Archibald Nicholson (754117) served in the Royal Air Force Volunteer Reserve during the Second World War.
 He was the son of John W Nicholson and Mary A Nicholson of Gateshead, Co.
 Durham.

 On 19th April 1941, Nicholson stood in Newcastle Police Court charged with an offence under the Photograph Order.
 He had taken a photo with a small 5s camera from the new Tyne Bridge to put in an album for his fiancée who lived in Hastings, East Sussex.
 His fiancée had never travelled as far north as Newcastle and had never seen the likes of the cranes or the docks.
 When arrested and told of the law, he stated.